hafs-community/HAFS/doc/UsersGuide/source/Reference/Glossary.rst

    CMEPS
       The `Community Mediator for Earth Prediction Systems <https://github.com/NOAA-EMC/CMEPS>`__ (CMEPS) is a :term:`NUOPC`-compliant :term:`mediator` used for coupling Earth system model components.
 It is currently being used in NCAR's Community Earth System Model (:term:`CESM`) and NOAA's subseasonal-to-seasonal (S2S) coupled system.
 More information is available in the `CMEPS Documentation <https://escomp.github.io/CMEPS/versions/master/html/index.html>`__.

+   COM
+      The directory used to store output files and other data that need to be archived.

    CPHC
       Central Pacific Hurricane Center